0chain/zwalletcli/README.md

 # zwallet - a CLI for Züs wallet

-`zwallet` is a command line interface (CLI) to demonstrate the wallet functionalities of Züs.
-A user can perform many functions like creating and restoring wallets and getting and sending ZCN tokens, among other features.
+ZWallet CLI is a Go-based command-line tool for managing ZCN tokens on the Züs blockchain.
+It provides an interactive way to receive, send, store, stake, and exchange ZCN tokens, as well as fetch information about Züs components such as miners, sharders, and blobbers.

 The CLI utilizes the [Züs GoSDK](https://github.com/0chain/gosdk).
 - [Züs Overview](#züs-overview)